siemens/gencmpclient/doc/cmpClient-cli.md

     The certificate to be updated (i.e., renewed or re-keyed) in Key Update Request (KUR) messages or to be revoked in Revocation Request (RR) messages.
-    For KUR the certificate to be updated defaults to **-cert**, and the resulting certificate is called _reference certificate_.
+    For KUR the certificate to be updated is called _reference certificate_.
     For RR the certificate to be revoked can also be specified using **-csr**.

     The reference certificate, if any, is also used for